F--Invasive Plant Motorized Treatment for Grand Teton

 Quick Summary

-The National Park Service (NPS), under the Department of the Interior, is soliciting proposals for Motorized Invasive Plant Treatment services at Grand Teton National Park, Wyoming.
-This is a 100% Total Small Business Set-Aside for an Indefinite Delivery/Indefinite Quantity (IDIQ) contract.
-The work involves both motorized cover and spot treatments of invasive weeds.
-Proposals are due May 20, 2026.
+The Department of the Interior, National Park Service is soliciting proposals for Motorized Invasive Plant Treatment Services for Grand Teton National Park, Wyoming.
+This is an Indefinite Delivery/Indefinite Quantity (IDIQ) contract aimed at controlling noxious weeds using motorized equipment.
+This opportunity is a Total Small Business Set-Aside.
+Proposals are due May 22, 2026.

 Scope of Work